Two Main Seasons

 What to Pack for Ho Chi Minh City

-When packing for a trip to Ho Chi Minh City, there are only two different weather types to plan for.
+So there are only two different types of weather in Ho Chi Minh City to plan for.
 Wet and dry.

 It is important to pack for warm temperatures and all visitors should pack light comfortable clothing.
 If visiting during the dry winter months, everyone should pack a light cover-up to avoid sun exposure during peak hours.
 A good sun hat is also a good idea.